raspberrypilearning/python-picamera-setup/README.md

 ```

 1. At the command prompt enter `startx` to start the graphical desktop environment
-2. Double click on `LXTerminal` to start a command line, and enter `sudo idle` to start the Python environment
+2. Double click on `LXTerminal` to start a command line, and enter `sudo idle &` to start the Python environment
 3. Select File > New Window from the menu to start a text editor
 4. Enter the following code (case is important!):